-- 1 In the Navigation pane, click Create Restore Job, select Plug-in for PostgreSQL from the Plugin Type list, select the applicable saveset, and click Next. - For more information, see Selecting data for a restore. - 2 On the Create Selection Set page, select the database that you want to rename. - 3 From the Actions list, select Rename. - 4 In the Rename/Relocate dialog box, enter the new name in the Rename to box.
+- 1 In the Navigation pane, click Create Restore Job, select Plug-in for PostgreSQL from the Plugin Type list, select the applicable saveset, and click Next. - For more information, see Selecting data for a restore. - 2 On the Create Selection Set page, click the database that you want to rename, and select Rename from the context menu. - 3 In the Rename/Relocate dialog box, enter the new name in the Rename to box.